Emmanuel-222/Redeemer-s-Health-Village/README.md

 - Tailwind CSS for the utility-first CSS framework
 - Lucide for beautiful icons
 - React Toastify for notification system
+- Redeemer's Health Village for the meal timetable specifications

 ## 📞 Support

-For support, email support@datafluentacademy.com or open an issue in this repository.
+For support, open an issue in this repository or contact the development team.

 ---

-**Made with ❤️ by Datafluent Academy**
+**Made with ❤️ for Redeemer's Health Village**